Getting Started with Geode

 - Developing Apps to Use GPS in Windows

-- Connecting Android Apps to the Geode
+- Developing Android Apps to connect to the Geode